top of page

 Tailleville, looking at the northern side.
 The small copse of tree on the right by the water-tower is the one captured by Fred's platoon.

 The next day, the North Shore Regiment was ready to tackle their final DDay objective: the large radar-station at Douvres.
 But the attack never started: it would have been too much for a single regiment with limited fire-support.
-The regiment was withdrawn to Anguerny.
-It remained there and in Cairon until the 17th when it was ask to move to Le Mesnil-Patry.
-The men discovered dozen of bodies of their fellow comrades of the Queen's Own Rifles killed during the attack of the village on June 11th.
-Holding his position a few hundred meters away from the Germans, Fred Moar narrowly escaped death when a bullet went ripping above his head.
+The regiment was withdrawn to Anguerny and Cairon where it remains until the 17th.

 "I knew them all" Fred Moar, talking about the dead officers of the Queen Own's Rifles in Le Mesnil-Patry.